dbosak01/procs/README.md

 <img src='man/images/procs_new.png' align="left" height="138px" style="margin-right:10px;height:138px"/>

-The purpose of the **procs** package is to recreate commonly used SAS® procedures in R.  The first version of the package will attempt to simulate PROC FREQ and PROC MEANS.
+The purpose of the **procs** package is to recreate commonly used SAS® procedures in R.  This version of the package will attempt to simulate PROC FREQ, PROC MEANS, and PROC TTEST.
 Subsequent versions of the package will add more statistical procedures.

 The package will also include a conceptual reproduction of PROC TRANSPOSE,